ytti/oxidized/docs/Model-Notes/SikluMHTG.md

 The Siklu Multihaul TG radios use a different command set than the other Siklu radios.

-To use this model, your source will need to designate the model as siklumhtg instead of siklu.
+To use this model, your source must designate the model as siklumhtg instead of siklu.
+It also requires that the MH-TG radio be running at least version 2.1.2.

 Back to [Model-Notes](README.md)